All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 When you combine a drug that slows how quickly the stomach empties with a drug that reduces stomach lining protection, the NSAID spends more time in direct contact with vulnerable stomach tissue.
 This can amplify the risk of gastritis, stomach pain, and in rare cases, GI bleeding .

-There is no evidence that NSAIDs change how GLP-1 medications work in terms of blood sugar control or weight loss.
+There's no evidence that NSAIDs change how GLP-1 medications work for blood sugar control or weight loss.
 The interaction is primarily about GI comfort and safety, not effectiveness.

 Safety Considerations